 John Pierce suggested Thomas Cornell was glad his mother was gone.
 He testified: “Thomas Cornell said that his Mother in her life time had a desire to have a good fire, and further said, that he thought God had answered her ends, for now she had it.”

 The jury convicted Thomas Cornell of murdering his mother with virtually no evidence that he had done so.
-Two years after he died, his widow Sarah was charged with assisting in the murder, along with a local Indian, though she was not convicted and the case of Rebecca Cornell caused the people of Rhode Island to debate whether spectral evidence should be used in criminal cases at all.
+Two years after he died on the gallows, his widow Sarah was charged with assisting in the murder, along with a local Indian.
+She was not convicted.
+However, the case of Rebecca Cornell caused the people of Rhode Island to debate whether spectral evidence should be used in criminal cases at all.